BananiSF/2022_Banani_Afeyan_Hawken_Condensate_Dysregulation/README.md

 ## ABOUT

-This file contains code for the manuscript "Genetic variation associated with condensate dysregulation in disease"
+This directory contains code for the manuscript "Genetic variation associated with condensate dysregulation in disease"

-## SUMMARY
+## SUMMARY OF FILES

 1. **Image analysis:** This contains code for the live cell image analysis and puncta quantification.